Skip to main content

 See the Pen Untitled by Temani Afif (@t_afif) on CodePen.

-The registration is not required if there is no calculation and you want an exact matching like the below examples:
+The registration is not required if you have no calculation and you only want an exact match like the examples below:

 .box {